himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

-Before making things complicated by unmerging to a different location from where I wanted `metadata` to be, I first decided to see what happens if I simply `unstashed` everything directly to the `metadata` dir.
+Before making things complicated by unmerging to a different location from where I wanted `metadata` to be, I first decided to see what happens if I simply `unstash`ed everything directly to the `metadata` dir.
 Luckily, everything merged just fine with no overwrites.
-I even didn't have to write a merging function.
-Problem solved!
+I even didn't have to write a merging function!
+Problem solved.

 ## Conclusion